zhangyongshun/BagofTricks-LT/README.md

 - [x] `2021-04-24` - Add [classifier-balancing](https://openreview.net/forum?id=r1gRTCVFvB) and corresponding experiments in Two-stage training in [trick_gallery.md](https://github.com/zhangyongshun/BagofTricks-LT/blob/main/documents/trick_gallery.md), including $\tau$-normalization, cRT and LWS.
 - [x] `2021-04-24` - Add the validation running command, which loads a trained model, then returns the validation acc and a corresponding confusion matrix figure.
 See `Usage` in this README for details.
 - [x] `2021-05-15` - Add CONFIGs and experimental results of our bag of tricks in [trick_combination.md](https://github.com/zhangyongshun/BagofTricks-LT/blob/main/documents/trick_combination.md).
+- [x] `2021-05-19` - Add CONFIGs and experimental results of [BBN-style sampling](https://arxiv.org/abs/1912.02413) in [trick_gallery.md](https://github.com/zhangyongshun/BagofTricks-LT/blob/main/documents/trick_gallery.md), which consists of a uniform sampler and a reverse sampler.

 ## Trick gallery and combinations